Introduction

 Subsystem status

 This settings tab contains an overview to quickly check for and solve any issues that may arise in the functionality of the app.
-For this purpose, the status of each subsystem is shown, which can either be busy
+For this purpose, the status of each subsystem is shown, which can either be busy, ok, disabled, warning, error, or deferred.
+When a problem arises, the subsystem may present actions/fixes in through buttons to resolve the situation.

 Statistics & Debug settings